cheshire3/cheshire3/README.rst

 The abstract protocolHandler allows integration of Cheshire3 into any environment that will support Python_.
-For example using Apache_ handlers or WSGI applications, any interface from standard APIs like SRU, Z39.50 and OAI (all included by default in the cheshire3.web sub-package), to an online shop front can be provided.
+For example using Apache_ handlers or WSGI_ applications, any interface from standard APIs like SRU_, Z39.50 and OAI_ (all included by default in the cheshire3.web sub-package), to an online shop front can be provided.